glfw/glfw/README.md

 The (experimental) Wayland backend also depends on the `extra-cmake-modules` package, which is used to generated Wayland protocol headers.

+The (experimental) EGLDevice backend also depends on the `libdrm-dev` development package.

 The examples and test programs depend on a number of tiny libraries.
 These are located in the `deps/` directory.